Heterogeneity of Central Nodes Explains the Benefits of Time-Varying Control in Complex Dynamical Networks: Comparison Between Gramian-based Measures of Controllability

+In this section, we first derive and elaborate on the relationship between the eigenvalues of the Gramian and control energy.
+Then, we discuss the different Gramian-based measures of controllability and their respective properties.

-Assume the linear network dynamics in equation~\eqref{eq:dyn} are controllable at time $K$, i.e., $\Wc_K$ is invertible (equivalently, positive definite).
-While for any $x_f \in \real^n$, there are usually infinitely many choices of $\{u(k)\}_{k = 0}^{K - 1}$ that take the network from $x(0) = 0$ to $x(K) = x_f$, the one that has the smallest energy is given by~\cite[Thm 6.1]{CTC:98}
+Assume that $\Wc_K$ is invertible (the network dynamics~\eqref{eq:dyn} is controllable).
+Then, for any $x_f \in \real^n$, among the (usually infinitely many) choices of $\{u(k)\}_{k = 0}^{K - 1}$ that take the network from $x(0) = 0$ to $x(K) = x_f$, the one that has the smallest energy is given by~\cite[Thm 6.1]{CTC:98}